YakTrack/YakTrack/readme.md

   * Start / Stop
   * Edit
   * Delete
+* Invoices
+  * Create
+  * Edit
+  * Delete

 ## License

-Track is available under the MIT license.
+Track is open-sourced software licensed under the MIT license.
 See the LICENSE file for more details.